diamondyhand/tokemak/contracts/balance-tracker/BalanceTracker.md

 # 🚩 BalanceTracker

+Accounts for every balance the user has in the Pools and the Staking contracts.
+It is used to support the Vote Tracker in determining voting power.
 ## Description:
 _delegate function permits delegation of balances to account whos balance has not been properly initialized.